maxnd/mxMarkEdit/README.md

 * `Meta` + `Ctrl` + `.`: transform a numbered list into a with dashes (`-`).
 * `Meta` + `Shift` + `J`: set the current position of the cursor in the bookmark.
 * `Meta` + `J`: move the cursor to the position already set in the bookmark.
-* `Meta` + `E`: show the following paragraph with a green background, skipping the empty lines; this is useful to use mxMarkEdit for presentations.
+* `Meta` + `E`: show the following paragraph in black or white, according to the theme in use, skipping the empty lines, and fades the other text; this is useful to use mxMarkEdit for presentations.
+See above for details.
+* `Meta` + `Shift` + `E`: show the previous paragraph in black or white, according to the theme in use, skipping the empty lines, and fades the other text; this is useful to use mxMarkEdit for presentations.
+See above for details.
+* `Meta` + `Arrow down`: if presentation mode has been enabled with `Meta` + `E` or `Meta` + `Shift` + `E`, show the following paragraph in black or white, according to the theme in use, skipping the empty lines, and fades the other text; this is useful to use mxMarkEdit for presentations.
+See above for details.
+* `Meta` + `Arrow up`: if presentation mode has been enabled with `Meta` + `E` or `Meta` + `Shift` + `E`, show the previous paragraph in black or white, according to the theme in use, skipping the empty lines, and fades the other text; this is useful to use mxMarkEdit for presentations.
 See above for details.
 * `Meta` + `U`: make uppercase the current word.
 * `Meta` + `Opt` + `Shift` + `U`: make lowercase the current word.
 * `Meta` + `Opt` + `U`: capitalize the current word.